Hydepwns/x16-PRos/tests/README.md

 # x16-PRos Test Suite

-This directory contains all automated tests, macros, runners, and test scripts for x16-PRos.
-All test scripts and runners are organized here by subsystem.
+All automated tests, macros, runners, and scripts for x16-PRos live here.
+Tests are organized by subsystem.

 ## Directory Structure